 Connect your Bitbucket Pipeline to Humanitec

-This page explains how to push the Docker images for your Bitbucket repositories to Humanitec using Bitbucket Pipelines.
+This how to guide explains how to push the Docker images for your Bitbucket repositories to Humanitec using Bitbucket Pipelines.

 Set up pipelines for the repository